jellyfin-archive/jellyfin-docs/general/networking/nginx.md

 When connecting to server from a client application, enter `http(s)://DOMAIN_NAME/jellyfin` in the address field.

 Set the base URL field in the Jellyfin server.
-This can be done by navigating to the Admin Dashboard -> Networking -> Base URL in the Jellyfin Web UI.
+This can be done by navigating to the Admin Dashboard -> Networking -> Base URL in the web client.
 Fill in this box with `/jellyfin` and click Save.
 The server will need to be restarted before this change takes effect.

 ```
 # Jellyfin hosted on http(s)://DOMAIN_NAME/jellyfin